 The Toyota C-HR hybrid is a real treat.
 Its radical styling really sets it apart from its hybrid rivals, but despite appearing about the same size as a Nissan Juke, it’s actually comparable with the Nissan Qashqai.
 It lacks the interior space of the Qashqai, but we think that’s a fair trade-off for those coupe looks.

 Under the skin, the C-HR hybrid owes much to the Toyota Prius, sharing its 1.8-litre petrol engine, motor and gearbox.
 That’s a great starting point, because not only is the Prius one of our favourite hybrids, it’s also one of our favourite economical cars.
 So while the C-HR hybrid is sharp to drive, it also boasts headline figures of 58.9mpg and 86g/km – hard to beat for a ‘normal’ hybrid.
-As of late 2019, a more powerful 2.0-litre hybrid already in use in the Toyota Corolla is available, and this still manages 54.3mpg.
+A more powerful 2.0-litre hybrid already in use in the Toyota Corolla is available, and this still manages 54.3mpg.

 We’re entering premium territory here, but if you have the right credentials (i.e. plenty of cash) the Volvo XC90 T8 Twin Engine hybrid should definitely be on your radar.
 The T8 model has a 2.0-litre petrol engine and a punchy electric motor, producing 385bhp between them.
 That’s enough poke to get the large XC90 from 0-62mph in just 5.8 seconds, but regularly charge the batteries and drive it like a saint and you could see fuel consumption rise to Volvo’s claimed 100mpg.